check-spelling/zeek-docs/log-formats.rst

-Analysts sometimes choose to inspect JSON-formatted Zeek files using applications that recognize JSON format, such as :program:`jq`,  which is a JSON parser by Stephen Dolan, available at Github (https://stedolan.github.io/jq/).
+Analysts sometimes choose to inspect JSON-formatted Zeek files using applications that recognize JSON format, such as :program:`jq`,  which is a JSON parser by Stephen Dolan, available at GitHub (https://stedolan.github.io/jq/).
 It may already be installed on your Unix-like system.